Where to Drink Freshly Roasted, Gourmet Coffee in the City?

-They have three venues now across town but the smallest one in the vicinity of the Central Market Hall and the Whale/Bálna Shopping Centre is where it all started.
+They have two venues now across town but the smallest one in the vicinity of the Central Market Hall and the Whale/Bálna Shopping Centre is where it all started.

 The Corvinus University Campus is next to the cafe so lots of students get their caffeine intake and Tamp & Pull (they are also the reason that there’s no free WiFi in Czuczor Street).

 In fine weather you can enjoy your coffee on the tiny terrace in front of the cafe.